 Under the terms of the agreement, Acacia has the right to earn at least a 75% interest in the Kakamega Property.
-The agreement is subject to due diligence and the Company obtaining approval of the agreement from the Commissioner of

-Mines and Geology of Kenya.
+The agreement is subject to due diligence and the Company obtaining approval of the agreement from the Commissioner of Mines and Geology of Kenya.
 The agreement became effective on July 21, 2011, when these two conditions had been fulfilled (the "Effective Date").

-To earn a 51% interest in the property, Acacia must:
+To earn a 51% interest in the properties, Acacia must:

-- Incur a minimum of US\$100,000 in exploration expenditures on the property within 12 months of the effective date (completed); - Make a US\$100,000 cash payment to the Company within 15 days of date that the initial US\$100,000 exploration expenditures are ratified (received June 30, 2012); and - Incur a further US\$500,000 in exploration expenditures on the property within 24 months of date that the initial US\$100,000 exploration expenditures are ratified (completed).
+- Incur a minimum of US\$100,000 in exploration expenditures on the properties within 12 months of the effective date (completed); - Make a US\$100,000 cash payment to the Company within 15 days of date that the initial US\$100,000 exploration expenditures are ratified (received June 30, 2012); and - Incur a further US\$500,000 in exploration expenditures on the properties within 24 months of date that the initial US\$100,000 exploration expenditures are ratified (completed).

-Once Acacia has exercised their option to earn a 51% interest in the Kakamega Property, a joint venture may be formed at the discretion of the parties who will hold the licenses.
-Should this election be adopted, all revenues, costs, assets and liabilities arising from the joint venture will be shared by the Company and Acacia in accordance with their percentage interests in the property.
+Once Acacia has exercised its option to earn a 51% interest in the Kakamega Properties, a joint venture may be formed at the discretion of the parties who will hold the licenses.
+Should this election be adopted, all revenues, costs, assets and liabilities arising from the joint venture will be shared by the Company and Acacia in accordance with their percentage interests in the properties.

-Should the 51% election be earned, to earn an additional 24% interest in the Kakamega Property, Acacia must:
+Should the 51% election be earned, to earn an additional 24% interest in the Kakamega Properties, Acacia must:

-• Incur an additional US\$1,000,000 in exploration expenditures on the property within 24 months of earning a 51% interest (incurred).
+Incur an additional US\$1,000,000 in exploration expenditures on the properties within 24 months of earning a 51% interest (completed).

-Once Acacia has obtained a 75% interest, the Company may elect to participate as to its 25% share of all revenues, costs, assets and liabilities arising from the election to joint venture or, alternatively, elect to dilute their interest to 10% after which Acacia may convert the Company's interest in the property to a 3% net smelter royalty.
+Once Acacia has obtained a 75% interest, the Company may elect to participate as to its 25% share of all revenues, costs, assets and liabilities arising from the election to joint venture or, alternatively, elect to dilute their interest to 10% after which Acacia may convert the Company's interest in the property to a 3% net smelter royalty ("NSR").

-On April 18, 2016 Advance Gold elected to dilute their participation interest to 15% under the Option and Joint Venture agreement, giving Acacia Mining an 85% interest in the Kakamega Property.
+On January 26, 2017, the Company elected to dilute their participation interest to 14% under the Option and Joint Venture agreement, giving Acacia Mining an 86% interest in the Kakamega Properties.